mozilla/bigquery-etl/tests/README.md

 ```

 To provide [authentication credentials for the Google Cloud API](https://cloud.google.com/docs/authentication/getting-started) the `GOOGLE_APPLICATION_CREDENTIALS` environment variable must be set to the file path of the JSON file that contains the service account key.
+See [Mozilla BigQuery API Access instructions](https://docs.telemetry.mozilla.org/cookbooks/bigquery.html#gcp-bigquery-api-access) to request credentials if you don't already have them.

 How to Configure a Generated Test
 ===